achliopa/udemy_DockerKubernetesCourse/readme.md

 * in our previous lulti container application we had 4 different containers running in the same Elastic beanstalk Instance at the same time
 * scaling this app would force us look into themore resource intencive service the worker. we would like to spawn more instances of it to handle load
-* scaling strategy for elastic beanstalk  creates more machines or more copies of elasticbeanstalk instance. in that sense
+* scaling strategy for elastic beanstalk  creates more machines or more copies of elasticbeanstalk instance. in that sense when we scale we duplicate all our containers in the EB instance.
+* so our scaling scheme is suboptimal
+* kubernetes allwo us to control which container goes in each node (VM or physical) while the Master node orchestrates the cluster controlling what each node does.
+* Nodes + Master form a  CLuster
+* The approach is much like Docker Swarm
+* a load balancer directs the requests to our app to the nodes
+* Kubernetes:
+	* WHat: System for running many different containers over multiple different machines
+	* Why: When we need to run many different containers with different images

 ### Lecture 154 - Kubernetes in Development and Production